tarwn/lessthandot-hugo/blogs/content/posts/2010-05-04-selling-a-mirror-short.md

 <p align="center">
-  Don’t mirror it to this
+  Don't mirror it to this
 </p>

 <div class="image_block">